 Lemma

-Based on Algorithm 0, applying the lemma yields an algorithm that solves the problem in time and space.
+Based on Algorithm 0, ignoring the first dimension yields an algorithm that solves the problem in time and space.

 std::vector dist(n, std::vector(n, inf));